Skip to content

 SELECT name from class where name = 'zhangsan'

-Will be masked into
+will be masked as

 SELECT name from class where name = ?

-Pipeline and Blacklist Mechanism
+Pipeline and Blacklist Mechanisms

 Sensitive Data Scanning